-Figure 5 Landings (thousand tonnes) from ICES Subarea 2 in 1950-2018, by species.
+Figure 5 Landings (thousand tonnes) from ICES Subarea 2 in 1950-2019, by species.
 The six species having the highest cumulative landings over the entire time-series are displayed separately; the remaining species are aggregated and labelled as "other".
-Only a minor part of the cod and haddock catches included in this figure are taken in the Norwegian Sea ecoregion.
+Only a minor part of the cod, haddock, and capelin catches included in this figure are taken in the Norwegian Sea ecoregion.